JustinDFuller/justindfuller.com/content/posts/life/2022-12-18_better_interviews.md

 That's when I created Better Interviews.

+## What Is it?

+Better Interviews uses a concept I call, "interview signals".
+They are five "yes" or "no" questions that I answer about each candidate that I'm interviewing for a role.

+These consistent questions help me compare candidates across a standard set of criteria.
+Suddenly, it becomes much easier to compare candidates to each other.

+There are a ton of other benefits too.
+I can now write up interview feedback in just a few minutes.
+It used to take me thirty minutes to an hour.
+I also have a helpful way to guide candidates through the interview.
+If they haven't touched on an area where I know I need a signal, I can prompt them to focus on that area.
+After all, my goal is to help candidates do their best in an interview, not make them fail!

+[Better Interviews](https://www.betterinterview.club) encapsulates this idea in a simple workflow.

+The tool is **totally free** because I just want to help us make interviews better and fairer for everyone.

+As you use these interview signals, I encourage you to share them with your candidates.
+The idea is to set them up for success.
+They can best prepare to show you their skills in the areas you care most about.

 ## How It Works

 First, a hiring manager opens a role.
 For each role, they create five binary (yes-or-no) questions.